DamonOehlman/ngineer/README.md

 ## Why ngineer?

 Why do you want this?
-Well, because `nginx` does a kick arse job of serving static files and also proxying services so it makes sense you use it over pure node alternatives such as [node-http-proxy](https://github.com/nodejitsu/node-http-proxy).
+Well, because `nginx` does a kick arse job of serving static files and also proxying services so this provides you an option of using it over node based proxying solutions.
-No offense is meant to the awesome [nodejitsu](nodejitsu.com) team here, but I feel much more comfortable using nginx over node to be the first line in serving both node applications and static content.

 ## Prior Art